 Love — sexual love, partnership and romance — is in a complete state.
 How are we supposed to create a society worth living in if we can’t create a decent relationship?
 How are we supposed to bring genuine peace, warmth, understanding or togetherness to our social lives if our private lives are scarred with compromise, casual dishonesty, sadism, masochism, desperation, coldness or the anguish of a loveless partnership?
 Is it really such a radical suggestion to deal with the problematic world we actually live in before turning to ‘society?’

-- Using the modern world to practice the awareness that precedes reflexive glances towards stimulus-response tits and arses.
+- Using the modern world to experience the awareness that precedes reflexive glances towards stimulus-response tits and arses.
 Nothing wrong with enjoying a beautiful body, or gesture or dress or whatever — it’s the automatic grasping (isolating) eye you must master.
+Feel the sensation of this automatic grasp — it is not pleasant.

 - Giving up porn, in all its forms.
 This is absolutely critical.
 Porn leads to dulling of general awareness (or ‘affect’; i.e. consciousness), lower libido and greater anxiety; it is highly addictive and leads to the same problems as drug or video-game addiction.
-Delete all porn from your hard-drive.
-Never, ever, use a porn site.
-Give up masturbating.
-BUT don’t fight the urge, don’t try and resist — this makes it harder.
-Instead feel the restless.
-Locate it in your body, and if you must wank over an idea or image, do it as consciously as you possibly can, notice the crude, searing effect it has on your heart, completely inhabit the hollow, metallic shell-self that results.
-The same applies to all other drug-addictions (fame-hunting, wealth-gathering, belly-cramming, booze-gutting, mind-filling, etc); if you’re going to do them, fine, but watch how it really makes you feel.
+Give up masturbating too.
+BUT: do not fight the urge; don’t try and resist — this just makes it harder.
+Instead, feel the restless one.
+Locate the edgy need in your body, and, if you must wank over an idea or image, do it as consciously as you possibly can; notice the crude, searing effect it has on your heart; completely inhabit the hollow, irritable, metallic shell-self that (usually) results.
+Face it, full on.
+The same applies to all other drug-addictions (fame-hunting, wealth-gathering, belly-cramming, booze-gutting, mind-filling, etc); if you’re going to do them, fine; but watch how it really makes you feel, as it happens.

 - Scriptlessly, wantlessly facing the opposite sex in spontaneous ungrasping unknowing, and self-surrendered enjoyment of his or her simple presence.
 Ego only knows want (she’s hot / he’s hot) or don’t want (too old, too fat, too ugly, too poor).
-It doesn’t know the pleasure that passeth understanding.
+It doesn’t know the simple pleasure of physical affection.

 - Consciousness perceives quality, or lack of it, and enjoys that; not whether an interaction might lead to getting laid (or getting married, or getting promoted).
 Practice long courtships, wooing and slow-winning — not just because they are a means to master self and to see if he is really that into you, but because they are delightful.